jasonrohrer/OneLife/README.md

 * **Easy Chat**
    - Auto-focuses the chat box when you start typing.
 Never "lose" your chat by forgetting to press Enter first!

-* **Seppuku Respawn**
-   - Are you a player that prefers to respawn until you get to a desired area or family?
-Tired of having to relaunch your client to respawn?
-This can help!
-   - Assigns a hotkey combination to instantly kill yourself, allowing you to quickly respawn.
-Give up on life 200% faster!

 # Credits
 Thanks to [Joriom](https://onehouronelife.com/forums/profile.php?id=607) for the [detailed guides](https://onehouronelife.com/forums/viewtopic.php?id=1438), [Bimble](https://onehouronelife.com/forums/profile.php?id=682) for the [VirtualBox image](https://onehouronelife.com/forums/viewtopic.php?id=498), and [Drakulon](https://onehouronelife.com/forums/profile.php?id=1165) for the [original FOV mod concept](https://onehouronelife.com/forums/viewtopic.php?id=1422).